Determining the bubble nucleation efficiency of low-energy nuclear recoils in superheated C$_3$F$_8$ dark matter detectors: Appendix B: Model bias

 However, this nominal method of application assumes that the bias function is ``flat'', i.e.\ that it is a constant not dependent on the true value of any parameters.
 Specifically, the presumption is that $B (\theta_\mathrm{True}) = B(\hat{\theta})$ for the real data.
 Since the Monte Carlo data described was generated from a single point in the parameter space, this assumption remains untested, with the worst-case scenario being that the bias function varies rapidly as a function of multiple parameters (the bias in $\theta_i$ could depend on the true value of $\theta_j$).

-To rectify this, ideally, datasets would be generated with each parameter varied independently to be $\pm\, 1 \, \sigma$ from the best-fit values, spanning the entire parameter space around the estimated best-fit, with multiple trials in each case.
+To rectify this, ideally, datasets would be generated with each parameter varied independently to be $\pm\, 1 \sigma$ from the best-fit values, spanning the entire parameter space around the estimated best fit, with multiple trials in each case.
 However, this is not computationally practical.
 A more practical strategy is to instead vary all parameters around the best-fit point at once, by simulating datasets from efficiency curves drawn randomly from within the one sigma contour of the original fit to the data. $25$ such ``extended'' parametric Monte Carlo datasets were generated from the input efficiency curves shown in Fig.~\ref{fig:vmc_truth}.
-These datasets are fit in the usual way, and their average residuals are shown in Fig.~\ref{fig:average_bias}.
-Compared to the average results of the original Monte Carlo study, the biases observed are roughly consistent in magnitude and direction.
+These datasets are fit in the usual way, showing biases with a similar magnitude and direction.

 However, using the average residual to calculate the bias in each parameter as a function of itself alone ignores the possibility of dependence on other parameter true values.
 It is thus essential to examine the bias of each parameter of interest as a function of the true value of every parameter of interest (yielding $400$ combinations).
 Indeed, while there are many cases where the bias function does not vary with the input parameter, there are instances where the bias function is not constant.
 One such example is shown in Fig. \ref{fig:bias_func}.